Completion Rate

 3. error messages:

 Why is this important?
 Nothing is more frustrating than an error message you don't understand.
 What to do?
-Provide clear, understandable error messages and troubleshooting instructions.
+Provide clear, understandable error messages and instructions on how to solve the problem.
 Something along the lines of "Hey, your email looks weird.
 Did you forget the @?"

 4. loading times: